-This course aims at introducing students to key theorists and some basic facts of social stratification.
+The second part of this course aims at introducing students to key theorists and some basic facts of social stratification.
 It first looks at concepts that originated in the classic tradition of Marx, Weber and Durkheim.
 In a second step it investigates how these concepts and their consecutive interpretation and advancement have been applied to the empirical environment in America (US) and Europe (UK and the Republic of Ireland).
-The course will end with a discussion of the relationship between an assumed political equality (citizenship) and actually existing social inequality.
+The course will end with a discussion of the relationship between an assumed political equality (citizenship) and actual existing social inequality.